acl-org/aclrollingreview/cfp.md

 * up to eight (8) pages of content
-* unlimited extra space after the conclusion for limitations (required, see below) and optionally ethical considerations
+* unlimited extra space after the conclusion for limitations (required, see below) and optional section on ethical considerations (we recommend it to be titled 'Ethical considerations')
 * plus unlimited pages of references

 Submissions that exceed the length requirements, or are missing a limitations section, will be desk rejected.